 In July of 2019 the Quilt Trails of Western NC became a program of the Haywood County Arts Council and the tradition of handcrafting exterior quilt blocks is now lead by a dedicated group of volunteers in Waynesville, NC, who meet weekly to hand paint these works of art.

 This effort would not be possible without the generosity of Folkmoot, which provides studio space for the quilt block operation.
-HCAC also thanks Janet Steinke, who volunteers her time to run the program from start to finish.
+HCAC also thanks to our volunteers!

 HCAC plans to work with the many WNC counties that participate in the Quilt Trails Program to improve and update brochures and books, mapping, overall program reach, and to create limited edition merchandise for quilt block trail lovers.